No application fees through Spring 2023 for certificates and degrees!

 “It is just rewarding to help people reach goals that they might have thought were not attainable for them, helping them see the potential that they might not always see in themselves,” Buzzoni said.
 “I have had students who have graduated come back to me and say ‘I did things I did not even think I could do.
 I did a capstone project.
 I discovered topics I love that I never knew about.
 I realized I want to go to graduate school.’”

-Buzzoni leads pre-admission advising for the Bachelor of Interdisciplinary Studies, or BIS, program in UVA’s School of Continuing and Professional Studies.
-The program is designed for adult learners who have already completed 45-60 transferable college credits and are looking for a flexible way to finish their bachelor’s degree online at UVA while balancing work and family life.
+Buzzoni leads pre-admission advising for the Bachelor of Interdisciplinary Studies (BIS) and Bachelor of Professional Studies in Health Sciences Management (BPHM) programs in UVA’s School of Continuing and Professional Studies.
+The programs are designed for adult learners who have already completed 45-60 transferable college credits and are looking for a flexible way to finish their bachelor’s degree online at UVA while balancing work and family life.
 Students choose a concentration in business, technology, health care management, or in one of several liberal arts options, and complete at least 60 credits at UVA part-time.

 Buzzoni and her team offer pre-admission advising, working with applicants to review transcripts, making sure they meet program requirements and put forward the strongest application possible.

 “We offer this service to help demystify the process, as going back to school can be a bit overwhelming, particularly for those who may have been away from the classroom for a few years,” she said.
 “We really put an emphasis on student success as we walk them through the application process, and the program itself offers small class sizes with faculty who really get to know students and help them from start to finish.”

 We asked Buzzoni to walk us through the process and share advice for anyone who is interested in the process.

 Q. If someone is interested in coming to UVA to complete a degree through the BIS or BPHM program, where should they start?